 There are many variables that will determine how much of rehab is covered by insurance.
 But price should never be an obstacle to recovery.
-If you’re interested in learning more about the treatment options and centers near you, contact a treatment provider right away.
+If you’re interested in learning more about treatment options and centers, contact a treatment provider right away.

 Will Henken earned a B.A. in Advertising and Public Relations from the University of Central Florida.
 He has had his work published in the Orlando Sentinel, and has previous experience crafting copy for political action committees and advocacy groups dedicated to social justice.
 Addiction and mental health are personal subjects for him, and his greatest hope is that he can give a helping hand to those seeking healthy and lasting recovery.

 Reviewed by Certified Addiction Professional: